streamingfast/hivemapper-fleet-management/Create-Accounts-for-Your-Drivers.md

 <img src=Create-Accounts/17.png>

-If you return to the other browser profile (where you have the Driver Accounts created), you can then click on the account name
+You return to the other browser profile (where you have the Driver Accounts created), you can then click on the account name

 <img src=Create-Accounts/18.png>